cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationStaticThreshold.rst

    Gets the static host CPU utilization threshold to detect over utilization.
 It is a percentage value from 0 to 1 that can be changed when creating an instance of the class.

-   This method always return the same over utilization threshold for any given host
+   This implementation always returns the same over utilization threshold for any given host

    :param host: {@inheritDoc}